Brian Jensen (footballer, born 1975)

-Brian Paldan Jensen (/da/; born 8 June 1975) is a Danish retired professional footballer and current first team goalkeeping coach at Shrewsbury Town.
+Brian Paldan Jensen (/da/; born 8 June 1975) is a Danish retired professional footballer and goalkeeping coach.
 He played more than 300 English league games as a goalkeeper for Burnley and West Bromwich Albion.
+He is currently goalkeeper coach at club Tranmere Rovers.

 Jensen started his career with Danish lower-league club B.93, before joining Dutch Eredivisie club AZ Alkmaar in 1997.
 He made his senior breakthrough with West Bromwich Albion, playing a total of 50 games for the club.
 He joined Burnley in 2003 and played more than 300 games in all competitions, helping the club win promotion to the top-flight Premier League in 2009.

 Career

 Early career

 Born and raised in the Nørrebro quarter of Copenhagen, Jensen began playing football as a defender in the youth team of B 93.
 As the youth team goalkeeper lacked height, the keeper job was given to the "biggest and dumbest" player of the team, according to Jensen himself.
 He was a substitute to goalkeeper Jan Hoffmann at the B 93 senior team.

 His goalkeeping talent caught the attention of Dutch outfit AZ when he was named best goalkeeper at a youth tournament in the Netherlands.
 He was loaned out from Alkmaar to Danish club Hvidovre IF for eight months, while finishing his electrician education, before going to play as a full-time professional for Alkmaar in February 1998.
 Jensen managed one appearance in the Eredivisie championship in his time at Alkmaar, serving exclusively as a substitute for Dutch international keeper Oscar Moens.